Understanding Controlled and Uncontrolled Components in ReactJS

 Here's a step-by-step explanation of what happens when the form is submitted:

-1. The user enters information and clicks the submit button.
+- The user clicks the submit button

 So, what is the conclusion?
 Which one should we use?